top of page

 The interview question you REALLY SHOULD BE ASKING...

-When it comes to interviewing, you often leave knowing a lot about the candidates background, but not much insight into how it will REALLY be like to work with the candidate.
+When it comes to interviewing, you often leave knowing a lot about the candidate's background, but often there is not much insight into what it will REALLY be to work with the candidate day to day.
 Many do a great job assessing can they do the job, but what is it really like to work with this candidate?
 Where do they rate on the humility scale?

-With candidates typically taught to highlight themselves and speak from the "I" perspective, here is one question that might lend well to assessing their ability to fit into the "we".
+With candidates typically taught to highlight themselves and speak from the "I" perspective, here is one question to assess their ability to fit into the "we".

 "Tell me about a time when your team had a "win"?"

-HOPEFULLY, the candidate will chose a relevant situation, giving you the lead to further explore how the candidate works within a team.
+HOPEFULLY, the candidate will choose a relevant situation, giving you the lead to further explore how the candidate works within a team.

 Some follow up questions to explore include:

-1. Did the initiative start from the team or did the team form the initiative?
+1. How did the initiative start?
+Did the initiative form the team or did the team form the initiative?

 2. Who was on the team, and who were the most important members, and why?